NCAA Tournament Championship Game Betting Strategy & Tips

 3. Look For Familiar Faces

-How far back do you need to go to find a program winning the national championship for the first time?
-Five years?
-Ten years?
-Try 13.
-The NCAA Tournament has not produced a first-time champion since Florida won the first of its back-to-back crowns in 2006, and there’s good reason for that.
+Until Virginia claimed its first title in 2019, you’d have to go back 13 seasons to find a program winning the title for the first time, when Florida won the first of its back-to-back crowns in 2006.
+There’s good reason for that.
 The atmosphere can be overwhelming for programs and coaches who haven’t been there before.

 The media and other off-court obligations alone can surprise a first-timer.
 And teams feel real pressure to get over that hump, in much the same way they feel the pressure to break through and get to the Final Four.
 Experience and comfort level matter, and past national title winners will always have it over programs reaching that level for the first time.